ducmint864/ducmint864/README.md

 </p>

 ## About me
-👋 Hey there, thrilled to meet!
-I am Minh, a sophomore at the University of Information Technology, Ho Chi Minh City, Vietnam
+👋 Hi there!
+I'm Minh, a sophomore at the University of Information Technology, Ho Chi Minh City, Vietnam.

-🔭 My journey in tech is fueled by a deep passion for Blockchain, with particular interests in exploring the realms of Web3, DeFi (Decentralized Finance), and Decentralized Identity.
-Alongside Blockchain, I find myself drawn to the vast possibilities of Big Data and the intriguing world of AI (Artificial Intelligence).
+🔭 I'm passionate about Blockchain, especially Web3, DeFi, and Decentralized Identity.
+I'm also drawn to Big Data and AI.

-🌱 Currently, I'm fully immersed in the fascinating world of Blockchain and Smart Contracts development.
-It's an exhilarating journey filled with constant learning and discovery, and I'm excited to see where it takes me.
+🌱 Currently, I'm focused on Blockchain and Smart Contracts development, constantly learning and discovering.

-👯 I believe that the best way to grow is by surrounding oneself with like-minded individuals who share the same passion and drive.
-That's why I'm actively seeking out passionate people to connect with, learn from, and collaborate on exciting projects.

-🤔 While I'm diving deep into Blockchain development, I'm always open to new insights and perspectives.
-Whether it's mastering specific blockchain concepts, delving deeper into AI technologies, or exploring innovative solutions, I'm eager to expand my knowledge and skills.

-Let's connect, learn, and innovate together as we navigate the ever-evolving landscape of technology!
+👯 I love connecting with like-minded individuals to learn, collaborate, and grow together.

+🤔 Open to new insights in Blockchain, AI, and innovative solutions.
+Let's connect and innovate together in the tech world!

 ### 💻 My frequently-used tools and technologies
 <table align="center">